andrew/ultimate-awesome/README.md

 - [gwt-boot-awesome-lili](https://github.com/gwtboot/gwt-boot-awesome-lili) - Collection of JavaScript Libraries with JsInterop Interfaces and Others - GWT Awesome Library List (Gwit a LiLi).
 - [awesome-android](https://github.com/liuguangqiang/awesome-android) - A awesome list of organizations, developers and libraries.
 - [fucking-awesome-android-ui](https://github.com/correia-jpv/fucking-awesome-android-ui) - A curated list of awesome Android UI/UX libraries.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-android](https://github.com/correia-jpv/fucking-awesome-android) - A curated list of awesome Android packages and resources.
+With repository stars⭐ and forks🍴.
 - [Awesome-JMonkeyEngine](https://github.com/codex128/Awesome-JMonkeyEngine) - A list of awesome resources for JMonkeyEngine.
+- [fucking-awesome-java](https://github.com/correia-jpv/fucking-awesome-java) - A curated list of awesome frameworks, libraries and software for the Java programming language.
+With repository stars⭐ and forks🍴.
 - [awesome-datalake](https://github.com/jinsyin/awesome-datalake) - 📚 Awesome DataLake | 数据湖大全.
 - [Android-Awesome-Resources](https://github.com/kiwismedia/Android-Awesome-Resources) - One and only place on the internet for all Android Development Resources.
 - [awesome-skript](https://github.com/thunder-red-star/awesome-skript) - 3am shenanigans, anyways cool skript stuff for YOUR mc server.
 - [awesome-android](https://github.com/eric-erki/awesome-android) - A curated list of awesome Android packages and resources.
+- [awesome-android-libraries](https://github.com/eric-erki/awesome-android-libraries) - This is an alphabetical list of libraries for Android development, the majority being actively maintained.
 - [awesome-android-things](https://github.com/eric-erki/awesome-android-things) - A curated list of awesome android things tutorials, libraries and much more at one place.
 - [-awesome-android-ui](https://github.com/eric-erki/-awesome-android-ui) - A curated list of awesome Android UI/UX libraries.
 - [awesome-android-ui](https://github.com/eric-erki/awesome-android-ui) - A curated list of awesome Android UI/UX libraries .